amigavision/AmigaVision/content/distro/MegaAGS-ReadMe.md

 We support single-button Amiga/C64 joysticks, as well as four-button CD32 gamepads, and probably Sega Mega Drive (aka.
 Sega Genesis) gamepads as well — although we haven't personally tested this.

 Many WHDLoad games have been patched to support multiple buttons, so check for those options when starting a game.

+## Setup for emulators

+We recommend — and include a setup for — the [FS-UAE] Amiga emulator, which supports Mac, Windows and Linux.

+1. Download and install [FS-UAE].
+2. Copy the `games/Amiga` directory to your preferred location.
+3. Double-click the `MegaAGS.fs-uae` file to run the setup with the preferred settings.
+You can of course also add a shortcut to this file to your Windows start menu, or as an alias in the Mac's Applications folder.

+For any additional configuration or customizations, consult the FS-UAE documentation.

 ## Setup for MiSTer